xMazzmax/coiffeur-seren/README.md

 **Reviews**

-- "I’m always attended to quickly and kindly here. ― author's name"
+- "I'm always attended to quickly and kindly here. ― author's name"
 - "Quick, no appointment needed, and affordable.
 Very satisfied with the haircut. ― author's name"
-- "The best hair salon I’ve ever had my hair cut at. ― author's name"
+- "The best hair salon I've ever had my hair cut at. ― author's name"

 **Gallery**
 Descriptive heading: "Created by us, inspired for you"